-CHRISTOPH C. RAIBLE, R. DE JONG, T.F.
-STOCKER, AND M. YOSHIMORI
+CHRISTOPH C. RAIBLE1, R. DE JONG2, T.F.
+STOCKER1, AND M. YOSHIMORI3

-Climate and Environmental Physics, Physics Institute, University of Bern, and Oeschger Centre for Climate Change Research, Bern, Switzerland; raible@climate.unibe.ch
+1Climate and Environmental Physics, Physics Institute, University of Bern, and Oeschger Centre for Climate Change Research, Bern, Switzerland; raible@climate.unibe.ch

-Quaternary Sciences, Lund University, Sweden
+2Quaternary Sciences, Lund University, Sweden

-Center for Climate System Research, University of Tokyo, Japan
+3Center for Climate System Research, University of Tokyo, Japan.

-To assess ongoing and potential future climate change with confidence, it is necessary to put such changes into a long-term perspective.
+To assess ongoing and potential future climate change with confidence it is necessary to put such changes into a long-term perspective.
 The only accessible information beyond instrumental records is proxy data.
 However, proxy data suffer from three shortcomings: (i) they are indirect measures of climate variability, (ii) they could represent a mixture of different signals (e.g., temperature and precipitation), and (iii) they are often sparsely resolved in time and space.
 Alternatively, climate models can be used.
 However, such models are afflicted with uncertainties related to their formulation and the processes they include.
 Moreover, the credibility of model simulations crucially depends on the availability and quality of forcing data (Rind et al., 2004), which is estimated from proxy data.
 Thus, a deeper insight into past climate changes can only be gained by an interdisciplinary effort.

-The Maunder Minimum (MM; ca. 1645 - 1715) was a period of reduced solar irradiance and was characterized by prolonged cold conditions (Luterbacher et al., 2001).
-Therefore, it serves as an example period and enables understanding of forcing-induced variations on the climate, in particular atmospheric circulation and the hydrological cycle.
-For example, in ensemble simulations of the MM, Yoshimori et al. (2005) showed that natural forcing signals, like volcanic eruptions, are clearly represented in the modeled temperature, and partly in precipitation, on hemispheric scales.
+The Maunder Minimum (MM; ca. 1645 - 1715) is a period of reduced solar irradiance and is characterized by prolonged cold conditions (Luterbacher et al., 2001).
+Therefore, it serves as an example period and enables understanding of forcinginduced variations on the climate, in particular the atmospheric circulation and the hydrological cycle.
+For example, in ensemble simulations of the MM Yoshimori et al. (2005) showed that natural forcing signals, like volcanic eruptions, are clearly represented in the modeled temperature, and partly in precipitation, on hemispheric scales.
 On regional scales, natural forcing signals could be masked by the unforced atmosphere-ocean variability.
 These regional results have important implications in identifying suitable locations to reconstruct climatic responses to external forcing functions.

 Thus, the ensemble simulations of the MM provide a beneficial test-bed, which could improve our understanding of what is recorded in proxy data.
-Here, we aim to compare results obtained from these ensemble simulations of the MM and a present-day control simulation, with wind- and moisture-sensitive proxy data in order to show the model's ability to clarify discrepancies between proxy records and to help in the interpretation of proxy data.
+This study aims to compare results obtained from these ensemble simulations of the MM and a present-day control simulation, with windand moisture-sensitive proxy data in order to show the model's ability to clarify discrepancies between proxy records and to help in the interpretation of proxy data.

-Figure 1: a) Annual influx of sand grains (>200 $\mu$ m) into the ombrotrophic peat bogs Store mosse and Undarmosse, southwest Sweden (De Jong et al., 2006; 2007) with shaded area indicating duration of the MM; b) Simulated distributions of extreme cyclone intensity in northern Europe (Raible et al., 2007) for the MM (blue) and present-day control simulations (grey) (gpm = geopotential meter).
+Figure 1: a) Annual influx of sand grains (>200 μm) into the ombrotrophic peat bogs Store mosse and Undarmosse, southwest Sweden (De Jong et al., 2006; 2007) with shaded area indicating duration of Maunder Minimum; b) Simulated distributions of extreme cyclone intensity in northern Europe (Raible et al., 2007) for the Maunder Minimum (blue) and present-day control simulations (grey).